seanshahkarami/demos/README.md

 given material to see how it affects the magnetization of the material.
 You can also see a clear phase transition if you lower the temperature below a certain level.
 It's written using Numpy / Scipy / Matplotlib.

+### tracy
+This is a very basic raytracer I scrapped together during some downtime while travelling a few years ago.
+(2013, I think?)
+I thought it'd be fun to revisit it at some point.